DoctorZheng/The-anti-counterfeiting-algorithm/README.md

-# FUGC
+# The-anti-counterfeiting-algorithm

-## Codes for Feedback Unilateral Grid-based Clustering(simplify)
+## Codes for A system for identifying an anti-counterfeiting pattern based on the statistical difference in key image regions(simplify)

-- FUGC
+- The-anti-counterfeiting-algorithm
-: C++ version of the FUGC
-algorithm.### Please refer to our following papers for algorithm details:
+: matlab version of the algorithm algorithm.### Please refer to our following papers for algorithm details:

 > Zhaohui Zheng, and et.al.
-"Feedback Unilateral Grid-based Clustering Feature Matching for Remote Sensing Image Registration"
+"A system for identifying an anti-counterfeiting pattern based on the statistical difference in key image regions"